febr3s/100Dc/day- 3-4-etc.md

 Today I am only going to list the immediate modifications necessary for MOREL to be at its MVP.
 Afterwards I might think of working on a new exciting feature such as maps

 - Filter out books without facsimilar cover from Index [done]
-- Make the whole book clickable
+- Make the whole book clickable [done]
 - Finish transition form md to csv
 - Integrate MOREL to Zotero
 - Integrate MOREL to archive.org